jik0730/Meta-SGD-pytorch/README.md

-## MAML in pytorch
+## Meta-SGD in pytorch

+The only difference compared to MAML is to parametrize task learning rate in vector form when meta-training.

 ### TODO
-- Implement Meta-SGD: almost same as MAML but putting task_lr as a vector of parameters
+- TBD